 I dropped a piece of pizza crust on the ground tonight during my dinner and immediately felt like someone punched me in the gut.
 A month and a half ago, my sweet fur baby boy, Bambino, would have quickly swooped up this crumb.
 There are so many memories and similar incidents in the past month that have created this unwanted grief.

 Prior to leaving for Japan, I’d been shoving it all down, somewhere deep in my gut.
-I had been shoving so much of it down that I would spend entire days with stomach pains.
-I would ask myself why am I feeling this way, but I knew.
-I knew it was the grief.
+I’d been shoving so much of it down that I would spend entire days with stomach pains.
+I asked myself why I was feeling this way, but I knew it was the grief.
 I’m no stranger to loss and I’ve become an expert in picking myself up when I’ve fallen down.
 My trip to Japan was going to be a much needed ten-day distraction.
 The Universe, however, had other plans as it so often does.

 En route to Kyoto, I had an hour or so more to kill during my half-day trip to Nara.
 Instead of making a right toward the train station, I took a left having no idea where I was headed or what I was going to do.
 Almost as soon as I rounded the corner, I was beckoned toward a beautiful shrine and cemetery tucked behind a very busy street.
 I found a bench and sat down underneath a beautiful midday, clear, blue sky.
 I was taking in my surroundings when out of my peripheral, I saw an old Japanese man making his way up the shallow steps.
 We made eye contact and he bowed.
 I returned the immensely respectful gesture I came to love during my time in Japan instantly.
 He disappeared into one of the buildings surrounding the shrine.